 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The Commonwealth Project currently comprises 6 exploration licences covering 714 km 2 .
-The tenements are held 100% by Impact Minerals Limited.
+The Hopetoun Project currently comprises 2 exploration licences covering 75 sqkm.
+The tenements are in joint venture with private company Octo Resources Pty Ltd and Impact is earning an 80% interest in the project.
 No aboriginal sites or places have been declared or recorded over the licence area.
 There are no national parks over the licence area.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The tenements are in good standing with no known impediments.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Previous work has been reported where required in accordance with the JORC Code in reports referred to in the text.
 Geology Deposit type, geological setting and style of mineralisation.
-Porphyry copper-gold deposits hosted by alkalic intrusions.
+Vein hosted copper-gold deposits.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 See Table details within the main body of this ASX Release.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
 N/A Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 N/A The assumptions used for any reporting of metal equivalent values should be clearly stated.
 No metal equivalents have been reported.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 The orientation of mineralisation is yet to be determined.
-A 3D review of the mineralisation is currently underway to better interpret the orientation of mineralisation and assist follow-up drilling.